miro-ka/convnet_capstone/report/report.md

 - _Is the problem statement clearly defined?
 Will the reader understand what you are expecting to solve?_
 - _Have you thoroughly discussed how you will attempt to solve the problem?_
 - _Is an anticipated solution clearly defined?
 Will the reader understand what results you are looking for?_

+Build a social image description platform.
+Users can upload an image that they would like to have described, the image is then surfaced in other users’ streams and one or more users describe it.
+Over time, the system learns associations between words used to describe an image and the visual features found in it, and gets better at predicting descriptions on its own.
+You can use one of (or a combination of) several different methods to gather features from images, including (but not limited to):
+Visual Bag of Words
+Gist
+SIFT, SURF or other local feature descriptors
+Shape Context
+For labeling, you can treat a description as a simple bag-of-words.
+A more advanced model could parse the description string entered by a user to understand sentence structure and semantics, and later generate descriptions that sound natural.

+Choose a target platform (desktop/web/Android/iOS), and design your overall application.
+Describe it as if you are building a proof-of-concept product, complete with user interface design (very simple mockups will do), intended scope, features.
+Explain clearly the computer vision/machine learning component within your application, including the inputs, desired outputs and some algorithms that you are considering.
+Build the user-facing of the system first, including a means to upload an image, show unlabeled images in a user’s stream/homepage, and store descriptions that are entered.
+Add screenshots of the system to your report explain usage scenarios and flows.
+Prepare a dataset for training and testing, so that you can repeatedly (and reliably) measure the performance of your system.
+You can use the system built so far to generate this dataset (perhaps with some help from your friends?!).
+Include statistics about your dataset in the report (no. of image, train-test split, etc.).
+Now implement and test your image-description matching algorithm.
+What computer vision and/or machine learning techniques did you use?
+What metric are you using to compare the predicted descriptions with the human-labeled ones?
+Complete and improve your application by implementing any additional features.
+What does your final system do, and how different is it from the system you initially conceived?
+How well does it perform on seen vs. unseen examples?

 ### Metrics
 In this section, you will need to clearly define the metrics or calculations you will use to measure performance of a model or result in your project.
 These calculations and metrics should be justified based on the characteristics of the problem and problem domain.
 Questions to ask yourself when writing this section: